fish are friends

 Yellowtail Dascyllus (Dascyllus flavicaudus) sheltering among the coral Pocillopora sp.

 Our experiment is interested in elucidating how coral health changes as a function of wounding intensity and fish presence.
 We studied this relationship in a tank experiment.
 We collected 72 Pocillopora sp. corals and gave them either no, small, or a large wound.
 We then spread equal numbers of each wounding treatment into six tanks (12 corals/tank).
-Thirty grams of the coral sheltering fish, the Yellowtail Dascyllus (Dascyllus flavicaudus) was added to half of these tanks, creating six unique treatments.
-Corals were housed in treatment tanks for five weeks, and all physiological data was collected at the end.
+The coral sheltering fish, the Yellowtail Dascyllus (Dascyllus flavicaudus) was added (36 grams of biomass) to half of these tanks.
+Corals were housed in treatment tanks for three weeks, and all physiological data was collected at the end.
+To assess wound healing, we measured the initial and final size of wounds and divided the difference of the two by the duration of the experiment (21 days).
+To assess physiological responses to fish and wounding, we measured growth and photosynthetic efficiency of all corals.

 Experimental Design: Six tanks, three with fish, three without.
 All tanks with 4 corals without wounds, 4 corals with a small wound, and 4 corals with a large wound.
 N=72